 Preventing and Correcting Corn Rowing

-On longer shags and loosely constructed cut pile carpet you can regularly rake the carpet with a carpet rake that can be purchased from a janitorial supply house.
+- On longer shags and loosely constructed cut pile carpet, regularly rake with a carpet rake.
+Carpet rakes (groomers) can be purchased from a janitorial supply house.

 Manufacturer Related Corn Row Appearance

 There is a similar appearing manufacturer related condition to corn rowing that can occur with cut pile carpet.
 This manufacturer related corn rowing is gauge lines.
 Gauge lines are fine lines that run lengthwise and always the same distance apart from 1/4″ to 2″ and they give the carpet a corduroy affect.

 If your carpet develops bands a qualified inspector such as Kevin Weinheimer and Terry Weinheimer of the Weinheimer Group will be able to tell you if it is site related or manufacturer related corn rowing.

 We have a definite corn-row effect in our new carpet and we are working with our provider to rectify the situation.
 Two inspectors have looked at the carpet and the result is the same.
 According to the inspectors, there is no doubt about a mislaid seam.
 The provider, however, says that he’s not responsible for the corn-row problem, nor is the manufacturer.
 Some advice as to how we should proceed would be greatly helpful and appreciated.